Livingstone Tower: Early years

 The tower sits atop a 3-storey concrete podium shared with the neighbouring McCance Building, an NCP car park, and a row of retail units at street level on George Street.
 There is also private car parking for Glasgow City Council.
 There was also a raised concrete podium between the tower and the McCance Building – originally this was an open-air plaza connecting the two buildings, which also contained a drive through drop-off area facing the west side of the building which formed its main entrance – this space was replaced by the Collins Building in 1973 (see below), when the building's entrance was moved to the Richmond Street side in conjunction with a new campus security office.

 In early 1965, shortly after the creation of the University of Strathclyde from the Royal College, the building had still not attracted any private tenants.
 The adjacent McCance Building (part of the same complex) was built to house the expanding Andersonian Library, as well as the Royal College's new arts and social sciences departments.
 The two buildings ultimately became part of a plan to expand the University by adding more buildings and learning space, and an agreement was reached with Glasgow Corporation to lease the building for 99 years.
-The lease was formally signed on the 2nd February 1965.
+The lease was formally signed on 2 February 1965.
 In May of that same year, the University dropped the original Alec House name and initially renamed it the "David Livingstone Tower" after David Livingstone – in recognition of his study at the medical school of Anderson's College (the original institution from which Strathclyde University evolved), but the name was soon shortened to simply "Livingstone Tower".
 At the time the building was used to expand the departments that were to be included in the McCance Building.